chinapedia/wikipedia.abstract.en/Page/Amiga_1000.md

 Specifications

-JayMiner_Mitch.jpg's signature from the top cover of a Commodore Amiga 1000 computer.
+'s signature from the top cover of a Commodore Amiga 1000 computer.
 The paw print is that of Mitchy, Miner's dog.]]
-Amiga_1000_Back.jpg

 +--------------------+-----------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Attribute          | Specification[10]                                                                                                                                               |